-Houston claims the largest independent school district in the state (HISD), and the 7th-largest in the US.
+Houston claims the largest independent school district in the state (HISD), and the seventh largest in the US.
 As a result, expat parents will find that, even though all public schools teach the curriculum mandated by the Texas State Education Agency, the standard of each institution can vary immensely.

 Some districts are consistently associated with high standards, while others are not.
 As students attend schools in Houston based on attendance zones (their physical address), it’s important that parents consider the educational landscape of an area before securing accommodation.

 To evaluate the standard of educational facilities in a district, parents can use academic excellence indicator (AEIS) reports – where they can look at a school’s rating as evaluated by the state’s education agency.

 After expats have selected a few schools that seem to fit the bill, it’s always a good idea to visit the school, preferably during school hours, and meet with an administrator to learn a little more about the institution and the students and staff.

 In Texas, state law requires that schools maintain a student-to-teacher ratio of 22, but current legislative efforts are looking to increase the number of seats in each classroom.

 Parents should keep the following documents on hand to facilitate the enrolment process: